gksharer/Get_Clean_Data_Project/Codebook.md

 Feature Selection  <br>
 ================= <br>
  <br>
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals time-Acc-XYZ and time-Gyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals time-Accelerometer-XYZ and time-Gyroscope-XYZ.
 These time domain signals (prefix 'time') were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (time-BodyAcc-XYZ and time-GravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.  <br>
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (time-BodyAccelerometer-XYZ and time-GravityAccelerometer-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.  <br>
  <br>
-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (time-BodyAccJerk-XYZ and time-BodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (time-BodyAccMag, time-GravityAccMag, time-BodyAccJerkMag, time-BodyGyroMag, time-BodyGyroJerkMag).  <br>
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (time-BodyAccelerometerJerk-XYZ and time-BodyGyroscopeJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (time-BodyAccelerometerMag, time-GravityAccelerometerMag, time-BodyAccelerometerJerkMag, time-BodyGyroscopeMag, time-BodyGyroscopeJerkMag).  <br>
  <br>
-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing freq-BodyAcc-XYZ, freq-BodyAccJerk-XYZ, freq-BodyGyro-XYZ, freq-BodyAccJerkMag, freq-BodyGyroMag, freq-BodyGyroJerkMag.
-(Note the 'freq-' to indicate frequency domain signals).  <br>
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequency-BodyAccelerometer-XYZ, frequency-BodyAccelerometerJerk-XYZ, frequency-BodyGyroscope-XYZ, frequency-BodyAccelerometerJerkMag, frequency-BodyGyroscopeMag, frequency-BodyGyroscopeJerkMag.
+(Note the 'frequency-' to indicate frequency domain signals).  <br>
    <br>
  <br>
 These signals were used to estimate variables of the feature vector for each pattern:   <br>
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. <br>
  <br>
-time-BodyAcc-XYZ <br>
+time-BodyAccelerometer-XYZ <br>
-time-GravityAcc-XYZ <br>
+time-GravityAccelerometer-XYZ <br>
-time-BodyAccJerk-XYZ <br>
+time-BodyAccelerometerJerk-XYZ <br>
-time-BodyGyro-XYZ <br>
+time-BodyGyroscope-XYZ <br>
-time-BodyGyroJerk-XYZ <br>
+time-BodyGyroscopeJerk-XYZ <br>
-time-BodyAccMag <br>
+time-BodyAccelerometerMag <br>
-time-GravityAccMag <br>
+time-GravityAccelerometerMag <br>
-time-BodyAccJerkMag <br>
+time-BodyAccelerometerJerkMag <br>
-time-BodyGyroMag <br>
+time-BodyGyroscopeMag <br>
-time-BodyGyroJerkMag <br>
+time-BodyGyroscopeJerkMag <br>
-freq-BodyAcc-XYZ <br>
+frequency-BodyAccelerometer-XYZ <br>
-freq-BodyAccJerk-XYZ <br>
+frequency-BodyAccelerometerJerk-XYZ <br>
-freq-BodyGyro-XYZ <br>
+frequency-BodyGyroscope-XYZ <br>
-freq-BodyAccMag <br>
+frequency-BodyAccelerometerMag <br>
-freq-BodyAccJerkMag <br>
+frequency-BodyAccelerometerJerkMag <br>
-freq-BodyGyroMag <br>
+frequency-BodyGyroscopeMag <br>
-freq-BodyGyroJerkMag <br>
+frequency-BodyGyroscopeJerkMag <br>
  <br>
 The set of variables that were estimated from these signals are:  <br>
  <br>